-If you have decided to participate in the BMA championship and already are in the possession of a licence (can be attained during Navas racing club events after passing a theory exam and paying 10 EUR towards the licence) you are required to meet certain safety regulations to help protect yourself as well as other participants around you.
+If you have decided to participate in the BMA championship and already are in the possession of a licence (can be attained during Navas racing club events after passing a theory exam or online on nrc.lt in your profile and paying fors the licence) you are required to meet certain safety regulations to help protect yourself as well as other participants around you.
 Before official races (official practice and qualification included) the motorcyclist is required to present his her motorcycle and his/her wearable safety equipment to the technical committee.
 The equipment as well as the motorcycle are required to be technically fit (e.g. clean, no evidence of potential leaks, damaged parts etc.)

-- Street-Street, Street-Superbike and Super-Street class participant’s motorcycles must meet the requirements of the country in which the competition is taking place for vehicles involved in public transport (the motorcycle must be fully prepared for use in the streets, would have all natively required documentation to legally operate the motorcycle on the streets such as insurance, proof of ownership etc.).
+- Street-Street, Street-Superbike600; Street-Superbike100 and Super-Street class participant’s motorcycles must meet the requirements of the country in which the competition is taking place for vehicles involved in public transport (the motorcycle must be fully prepared for use in the streets, would have all natively required documentation to legally operate the motorcycle on the streets.
+No Tyre restriction for this or any other class.

 - C600, B600, Supersport:

 - 600-750 cc (four-stroke, 2 cylinder)

 - C1000, B1000, Superbike:

 - 750-1000 cc (four-stroke, 3 or 4 cylinder)

 - The main technical requirements for BMA competitors (also recommended for track day participants) for motorcycles and wearable equipment: